-Preparing Future Faculty (PFF) - GRAD 8101 and GRAD 82000
+Preparing Future Faculty (PFF) - GRAD 8101 and GRAD 8200

 Preparing Future Faculty (PFF) welcomes graduate and postdoctoral participants from all disciplines.
 PFF helps participants: acquire information about the teaching and learning process and the faculty role at a variety of institutions of higher education, gain a realistic perspective on the skills required for success as a faculty member, examine their fit with a teaching career in higher education, work with a faculty mentor in a teaching opportunity at a local college or university, demonstrate, document, and reflect on their teaching skills, and market themselves for faculty or other professional positions.
-To receive a letter of recognition and certificate of program participation from the Graduate School, participants must complete Grad 8101-Teaching in Higher Education and Grad 8102-Practicum for Future Faculty.
-For information on program enrollment, contact PFF at 5-3811 or pff@umn.edu, or visit:
+To receive a letter of recognition and certificate of program participation from the Graduate School, participants must complete both courses.
+For information on program enrollment, contact PFF at 5-3811 or pff@umn.edu, or visit: http://cei.umn.edu/support-services/preparing-future-faculty

-http://www1.umn.edu/ohr/teachlearn/graduate/pff/